 This paper is organized as follows.
 Section II introduces basic concepts and results that will be used in this paper.
-Section III establishes some random coding lemmas.
-Section IV introduces our authentication model.
-Section V introduces our authentication protocol.
-Section VI proves an authentication theorem of our protocol.
-Section VII discusses the efficiency of our protocol.
+Section III introduces our authentication model.
+Section IV introduces our MAC.
+Section V proves an authentication theorem of our MAC.
+Section VI discusses the efficiency of our MAC.
 The last section is a conclusion.